Christmas Clix

 Christmas Clix is a Christmas-themed puzzle game available for the Wii's download service WiiWare, and for the Mac and PC.
 Co-developed by American studios MunsieGames and JV Games, Inc. it was released on November 30, 2009.

 The game is based on a match 3 puzzler with several twists, noted as an "arcade puzzler."
 There are power-ups that Santa gives you to help you along the way, you can be awarded a mini-game.
 There are 100 levels and 10 mini games to unlock.

 Reception

-Christmas Clix received favorable reviews for its unique and indepth gameplay.
+Christmas Clix received favorable reviews for its unique and in-depth gameplay.
 Nintendo Life has given it a 7 of 10 rating.